-Here are some of the main reasons you need to grow sunchokes in your garden!
+Here are some of the main reasons you need to be growing sunchokes in your garden.

 When harvesting, just leave a couple behind to let them regrow.
 One tuber will turn into many the next season, making this an easy garden veggie to grow.
 It’s almost impossible to kill them, really.

 Sunchoke flavor is earthy, yet mild.
 A bit like a starchier potato, without all the heavy carbs.
 They contain about the same amount of calories, 73 per 100g, with nearly zero fat.

 Sunchoke health benefits include” a high level of potassium, iron, and copper.
 100 g of fresh root holds 429 mg of potassium.

 They also contain 3.4 mg of iron, probably the highest amount of this trace element among the common edible roots and tubers.

 Sunchokes also contain small amounts of anti-oxidant vitamins such as vitamin-C, vitamin-A, and vitamin-E. Besides all of this, they are a great source of fiber!